refinedev/refine/documentation/docs/api-reference/mui/components/buttons/create.md

 ### `hideText`

-It is used to show and not show the text of the button.
+`hideText` is used to show or hide the text of the button.
 When `true`, only the button icon is visible.

 ```tsx live disableScroll previewHeight=120px
 const { useRouterContext } = RefineCore;